analyticallycorrect/seattle_domestic_violence/README.md

 Jewish holiday calendar data was downloaded as .csv files from Hebcal at https://www.hebcal.com/holidays/.
 Code for using the calendar file can be found in the in the SeattleHolidays class of holiday_calendars.py.

-## Sporting Events
+### Sporting Events
 Seattle Seahawks NFL football games information was scraped from Pro Football Reference at: https://www.pro-football-reference.com/years/2018/.
 The data was scraped using the scrape_seahawks function in the sports_scrapers.py file located in the src folder in this repo.

-Washington Huskies college football game information was scraped from College
+Washington Huskies college football game information was scraped from Sports Reference at: https://www.sports-reference.com/cfb/schools/washington/{year}-schedule.html.
+The data was scraped using the scrape_huskies function in the sports_scrapers.py file located in the src folder in this repo.

+Seattle Sounders FC soccer match information table was copied manually from Soccerway at https://us.soccerway.com/teams/united-states/seattle-sounders-fc/13024/matches/.
+A copy of the table data is located in the sounders_schedule.csv file in the data_samples folder on this repo.

+### Local Events
+Dates of local events in Seattle since 2010 were compiled by searching the internet for information on the event.
+Event information has been compiled for Seafair, Soltice Parade, Pride Parade and the Women's March.
+The data is coded in the EventDummies class of featurizers.py.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.